ktstevick/ktstevick/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Kurtis Stevick, I'm a software developer and artist originally from the Chicago area.
 Currently getting this repository up and running.
-Everything will be private, but I'm happy to provide access to friends/peers/potential employers as requested.